Teragron/Driftboss-AI/README.md

 - You will have to load in the pkl created from training.

 ## Inputs (Observations)
-- Uses inputs to the nural network (Observations) of pixes in the game.
+- Uses inputs to the neural network (Observations) of pixes in the game.
 - 84 X 84

 ## Contact!